-One of the collection of islands studding the turquoise seas off Cancun, Isla Contoy is situated around 30 kilometers (18.6 miles) north of Isla Mujeres.
-This small, uninhabited island is just 8.5 kilometers (5.2 miles) long and actually makes up the centerpiece for the national park of the same name.
+Isla Contoy is one of the collections of islands situated around the turquoise seas of Cancun.
+It’s around 30 kilometers (18.6 miles) north of Isla Mujeres.
+This small, uninhabited island is just 8.5 kilometers (5.2 miles) long and actually makes up the centerpiece of the national park of the same name.

 Home to over 150 tropical bird species, as well as four types of endangered sea turtles, the island is a tropical wonder.
 It’s actually often considered to be the most unique of all the Yucatan Peninsula’s islands.
 It is located on the Mesoamerican Barrier Reef, after all.

-If you’re looking to get away from crowds and want to relax in some pristine nature, visiting Isla Contoy is one of the best things to do in Cancun.
+If you’re looking to get away from crowds and want to relax in some pristine nature, visiting Isla Contoy is one of the most unique things to do in Cancun.